Kitchen Treaty

 Beyond the Kitchen

 Before I decided to focus solely on a niche food blog, I blogged about all things home – gardening, decorating, DIY, and of course food – at a blog I called The Hazel Bloom.
-It was too much to keep up two sites, so I’ve been bringing that content over here.
-So you’ll find a few non-recipe posts here and there on Kitchen Treaty from back in the day.
+I brought that content over here so that it was all in one place, so you might find a few non-recipe posts here and there on Kitchen Treaty from back in the day.
 And sometimes, I just can’t help but share the non-food projects I’ve got going on, so every once in awhile, I’ll share pieces of my world beyond the kitchen.

 Recipe Index